 - Plus Green Lantern's response:Green Lantern: We probably just got sent to another dimension.Copperhead: Oh, is that all?!

-- Meanwhile, Blockbuster is curled in a fetal position and sucking his thumb.
+- Meanwhile, Blockbuster is curled up in a fetal position and sucking his thumb.

 - Plus Green Lantern's response: